How safe is your spray paint booth?

 Containing flammable vapours

-Containing flammable vapours limits the chance that those vapors will be ignited.
+Containing flammable vapours limits the chance that those vapours will be ignited.
 To help contain vapours properly, consider the following guidelines:

 - The quantity of flammable and combustible liquids in the spray paint booth area should not exceed a one-day supply.